Best Cast Iron Teapot To Make A Great Cuppa

 Having a lot of fun learning about Japanese cast iron with the Oitomi staff.

-Japanese teapots are coated with an enamel lining or seasoning that helps inhibit rust.
-These types of cast iron teapots are known also known as Tetsu Kyusu.
+Steep Your Loose Leaf Tea, Use A Cast Iron Teapot.
+Japanese teapots have an enamel lining or seasoning that helps inhibit rust.
+These types of cast iron teapots are also known as Tetsu Kyusu.

 Enameled cast-iron teapot